bridgechung/bridgechung.github.io/_posts/2026-04-27-bridge-jargon-glossary.markdown

 Like Nth.
 I haven't heard this used in a long time though.

 > He held the K five times.

+### and 1
+When a basketball shooter is fouled on the play and gets to take 1 extra free throw.

+No, it's a way of describing a doubleton.
+King and one, Jack and one, etc.

 ## On the subject of finesses and cardplay
 ### Finesse